ming202320/sci-computer/README.md

 In a financial setting, such as a visualization helps identify which assets move together or independently, whether correlations exist between stocks, and how volatility behaves over time.
 Visual inspection often reveals patterns that summary tables alone cannot, such as trends, anomalies, or cyclical behavior.
 Even though this dataset contains only ten days, the same method could scale to years of historical financial data or millions of observations without changing the basic logic.

 The ability to generate, style, and interpret line plots is essential for analysts.
 Matplotlib allows additional customization such as color palettes, interactive zooming, and annotation of key points, all of which enhance clarity and storytelling.
 Matplotlib’s flexibility enables a lot of features, making it both a scientific tool and a medium for persuasive communication.
 Matplotlib’s value extends beyond generating figures; it supports storytelling with data.
 A well-designed visualization communicates insights intuitively.
 In R, a similar graph might be created using ggplot2, which follows a declarative “grammar of graphics” model.
-Matplotlib’s design philosophy differs — it’s more procedural, giving users precise control over every component of the figure.
+Matplotlib’s design philosophy differs.
+It’s more procedural, giving users precise control over every component of the figure.
 This means that while it may require more explicit code, it also offers more customization.

 ## 3. pandas DataFrame and Summary
 After visualizing the data, the next task is to compute descriptive statistics.
 The pandas groupby() method provides a simple yet powerful way to summarize values by category.
 In this case, each stock is treated as a separate group, and several aggregate functions—minimum, maximum, mean, and standard deviation—are applied.